howset/minitalk/README.md

 # minitalk

 Like the prev proj., 2 versions here.
-First one works very well on any input I tested, but very, very complex to decipher.
+First one works very well on any input I tested, but rather complex to decipher.
-The second one seems easier to understand.
-Still working on it.
+The second one seems easier to understand. ~Still working on it.~ Seems done.
+Now work on slides.

 ## Content
 ```